• Skip to primary navigation

 Notes

-To make honey easier to remove from measuring cup, spray it with nonstick spray first.
+To make honey easier to remove from measuring cup, spray the cup with nonstick spray first.

 The sprinkles are optional, so feel free to skip them if you don't have any on hand.
 You may also make them with any color sprinkles to enjoy the cookies year round.